-Lab researchers have noticed that the baby rats whose mothers spent more time grooming and fussing over them grew up to cope better with the challenges of laboratory life.
-They were more comfortable exploring open spaces, and stayed calmer during stressful situations.
+Researchers have noticed that baby rats whose mothers spent more time fussing over them grew up to cope better with the challenges of laboratory life.

 In the wild, unshod hooves grow downwards approximately two-tenths of an inch per month.
 A wild horse’s natural daily activities, however, wear away the hoof at roughly the same rate, maintaining the proper balance between hoof wall and sole.